hasansajedi/workflow/workflow/README.md

 # Oculavis - Tech Check

-This application uploaded on [Github](https://github.com/hasansajedi/workflow) and test automated with CircleCI.
+This application uploaded on [Github](https://github.com/hasansajedi/workflow).

 All of options you want in tech document is implemented.